+Additionally, when network slice data rate related policy control is supported by the PCF, the PCF may invoke the Nudr_DataRepository_Query service operation towards the UDR by sending an HTTP GET request targeting the "SlicePolicyControlData" resource as specified in subclause 5.2.12 of 3GPP TS 29.519 [12].
+The UDR sends an HTTP "200 OK" response to the PCF with the network slice policy control data.

 8-9.
-To request notifications from the UDR on changes in the subscription information, the PCF invokes the Nudr_DataRepository_Subscribe service operation by sending an HTTP POST request to the "PolicyDataSubscriptions" resource.
+To request notifications from the UDR on changes in the policy data information, the PCF invokes the Nudr_DataRepository_Subscribe service operation by sending an HTTP POST request to the "PolicyDataSubscriptions" resource.
 The UDR sends an HTTP "201 Created" response to acknowledge the subscription.